Pregitzer Farm Market

 In 2012, the drought year we held at 120 shares and extended pickup two weeks due to the bountiful harvest that came on after many day of watering crops.
 We built another greenhouse for plant production, maintained cattle and chickens, and participated in 4 farmers markets a week.
 Overall, we had a good supply of produce in adverse growing conditions.

 In 2013 our goal was to expand our CSA, strive to provide high quality produce for our CSA and to encourage communities of people to eat healthy, locally grown items from our farm.
-We continued those goals in 2014, 2015, and 2016 and will hold to them in 2017.
+We continued those goals through 2018 and will hold to them in 2019.
 We try to grow the best quality vegetable and flower plants the seed companies have to offer.

 Our Farming Methods